-- be used to impeach a person’s credibility as a witness, and
+- whether it can be used to impeach the credibility of a witness, and

-1. What are examples of crimes involving moral turpitude?
+1. What are some examples of crimes involving moral turpitude?

 - assault with intent to commit murder,1